minimo6caracteres/tyron/engineering/files/POCs/POC_1.md

 - Permissioned: Organizations would have to go through legal compliance to become tyron nodes operators.
 - Proof-of-stake: Network validators would have to stake assets to secure the system.

-The DLT chosen for tyron is [Substrate](https://substrate.dev/) given its use of Rust and WebAssembly.
-Furthermore, Substrate implements [libp2p](https://libp2p.io/) in Rust, off-chain workers and smart contracts in Wasm.
+The DLT chosen to build the tyron.network is [Substrate](https://substrate.dev/) given its use of Rust and WebAssembly.
+Substrate is a blockchain development framework that you can use to create an independent chain that can also easily connect to other Substrate-based chains, which allows blockchain interoperability.
+Moreover, Substrate implements [libp2p](https://libp2p.io/) in Rust, off-chain workers and smart contracts in Wasm.

 ### 3. Rust & WebAssembly
+[Rust](https://www.rust-lang.org/) is a powerful programming language, and its advanced trait system makes blockchain even more powerful.
+And you can compile software written in Rust to the new and super fast WebAssembly (Wasm).
+The cool thing about [Wasm](https://webassembly.org/) is that you can run it in the browser, which opens up new opportunities for blockchain development.

+> To name a few, Wasm powers light clients, allows forkless updates and takes smart contracts to the next level.

+Both Rust and WebAsembly are open-source software supported by large communities and corporations like Microsoft, Mozilla, AWS, Google and Apple.

+Parity Technologies develops Substrate, and there are other blockchain networks written in Rust such as [Libra](https://github.com/libra/libra).